← Back to search

 Medical necessity — what insurers usually look at

-Even if scheduled as screening, finding a polyp may change how the visit is billed.
-Ask before the procedure how that scenario is coded for your plan.
+Even if scheduled as screening, finding and removing a polyp may change how the visit is billed.
+Under ACA, polyp removal during a screening colonoscopy is now covered without cost-share for most commercial plans and Medicare.

 Documentation to ask about